codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README 3.0.0.md

 2. A `pre-site` phase `build` goal to format documents (HTML, PDF, etc.)
 3. A `site` phase `site` goal to lay out documents in site format
 4. A `site` phase `release` goal to lay out documents in release format
+5. A `site` phase `backstage` goal to lay out documents in Backstage format

 With centralized configuration handled by this Maven plugin, the overall configuration requires at least these arguments: